Graduation Requirements for Master of Business Administration

 1.6 Attendance is among the selection criteria used to select Fellows and participants in exchange programs.
 This includes the MBA Program Academic Awards, Leadership Fellows, Student-Life Fellows, Communications Fellows, Admissions Fellows, Venture Fellows, the Semester in San Francisco program, and exchange programs with our overseas partner schools.

-MBA Program Attendance App
+MBA Program Attendance and aPlus+ Application

-2.2 To check in, students must be physically present in the classroom and must use the Program Attendance mobile app or website.
+2.1 To check-in into classes, students must be physically present in the classroom and must use the aPlus+ Attendance tab via the Canvas mobile app or website.
 Students may not check in on behalf of others.
 Misuse of the attendance app is a violation of the MBA Code of Ethics.

-2.3 Students must file an absence request through the Program Attendance app if they cannot attend a class and the faculty is using the app.
+2.2 Students must file an absence request through the aPlus+ attendance app if they cannot attend a class and the faculty is using the app.
 They may submit absence requests for class meetings up to 2 weeks in the past as well as for future class meetings.

 Childbirth and New Parents Accommodation Policy